 Section 2.
 The appointed officers of this organization shall be the Faculty Advisor.

 Section 3.
-The Executive Committee for this organization shall be composed those officers named in section 1 of Article IV of this constitution.
-The Executive Committee shall formulate, propose, and implement the activities of this organization; and approve the annual budget and means to obtain necessary funding.
+The Executive Committee for this organization shall be composed of those officers named in Article IV, Section 1 of this constitution.
+The Executive Committee shall formulate, propose, and implement the activities of this organization, and approve the annual budget and means to obtain necessary funding.
 The Executive Committee shall be subject to the order of the membership and none of its actions shall be in conflict with the constitution.
-An officer of the Executive Committee shall give prior notice to the Chair when they are unable to attend and Executive Committee meeting.
+An officer of the Executive Committee shall give prior notice to the Chair when they are unable to attend an Executive Committee meeting.

 Section 4.
 The term of office for all officers shall be one full year.
 The President may hold their office for two full terms—the president may serve two full terms and a partial term, if, the term is less than ½ of the academic calendar (Spring and Fall Semester combined).
 All other officers of this organization may only hold their office for consecutive terms.
 An officer of this organization shall not concurrently serve in two or more offices.

 Section 6.
 The election of officers shall be held during the week following a date proposed by the executive board.
-The election of officers shall be conducted either by secret ballot, which must be signed by the member, or may be done via a privately online via the organizations TWEN website.
+The election of officers shall be conducted either by secret ballot, which must be signed by the member, or through a private online poll via the organization’s TWEN page.

-Section 6.1 Member Removal: If a member conducts themselves in such a manner deemed detrimental to advancing the purpose of this organization or is in violation of the OSU Student Code of Conduct, they can be removed through a 2/3 majority vote of the other voting membership and 5/7 vote of the officers, under the counsel of the advisor.
+Section 6.1 Member Removal: If a member conducts themselves in such a manner deemed detrimental to advancing the purpose of this organization or is in violation of the OSU Student Code of Conduct, they can be removed through a 2/3 majority vote of the voting membership and majority vote of the officers, under the counsel of the advisor.

 Section 7.
 The duties of elected office shall be as follows: